ICTQual Level 4 Award in Safeguarding Children Train the Trainer

 Graduates of the Level 4 Award may pursue various career paths including roles as safeguarding trainers, consultants, policy advisors, or managers within social services, education, healthcare, or nonprofit organizations.
 The qualification also opens doors to freelance training opportunities or further academic studies in related disciplines.

 Level 4 Award in Safeguarding Children Train the Trainer course is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.